szechitlam/NYCDSA-Fellowship/2. Web-scrapping Project/README.md

 Author: Nelson Lam
 szechitlam@gmail.com

-The analysis could be viewed in the Jupyter Notebook The data was collected by the scrapy scripts contained in the folder
+The analysis could be viewed in the Jupyter Notebook.
+The data was collected by the scrapy scripts contained in the folder.